GSA/fedramp-gov/pages/challenge.md

 <li><strong>Reciprocity</strong> - Some agencies are not accepting FedRAMP Authorizations at face-value and require additional security requirements in addition to the FedRAMP baseline.
 This action transforms the ATO process from a risk-enabling practice to a labor-intensive exercise and loses sight of FedRAMP’s intended “do once, use many” goal. </li>
 <li><strong>Awareness</strong> - There are misperceptions that can potentially dissuade a CSP or Agency from participating in the program.
 There are several awareness challenges associated with the process, associated roles and responsibilities, and available resources, including the <a href="https://marketplace.fedramp.gov/#/products" target="_blank"> FedRAMP Marketplace</a>.</li></ul></td></tr></tbody></table>
 <h3> Helpful Resources and Where to Start</h3>
-<p>FedRAMP PMO launched multiple projects and initiatives in the past in response to customer feedback.
+<p>The FedRAMP PMO launched multiple projects and initiatives in the past in response to customer feedback.
 Take a look at previous improvement efforts and get a feel for the PMO’s approach to continuous process improvement: </p>
 <ul>
 <li><a href="{{site.baseurl}}/assets/resources/documents/FedRAMP_Accelerated_A_Case_Study_For_Change_Within_Government.pdf">FedRAMP Accelerated</a></li>
 <li><a href="{{site.baseurl}}/pursuing-a-fedramp-ready-designation/">FedRAMP Ready</a></li>